open-omics-ml/open-omics-ml/docs/contributor-guide.md

 Follow the [student guide](student-guide.md) and [pipeline guide](pipeline-guide.md).
 External contributors are held to the same standards as internal contributors.

-### 4. Submit your audit report
+### 4. Submit your assessment report

-Open an audit report issue in your repo using the standard template.
+Open an assessment report issue in your repo using the standard template.
 Tag a maintainer for review.

 ### 5. Review process